guchenghao/Notes-for-VR-Papers-and-HCI/supporting_group_discussion/related_works.md

 * The basic idea here is to require learners to rate the written contributions in an online discussion on one or more dimensions.
 The tool itself performs the functions of a): taking the learner ratings as input; b): aggregating and/or transforming these inputs; and c): visualizing and feeding back transformed contextual variables as graphical output to the group.
   * Jürgen Buder and Daniel Bodemer.
 2007.
-Supporting controversial CSCL discussions with augmented group awareness tools.
+Supporting controversial CSCL discussions with **augmented group awareness tools**.
 In Proceedings of the 8th international conference on Computer supported collaborative learning (CSCL'07).
 International Society of the Learning Sciences, 93–101.